-U.S. House opens first public hearings in Trump impeachment probe
+'Future of the presidency': House begins Trump impeachment inquiry hearings

-WASHINGTON (Reuters) - The impeachment inquiry into U.S. President Donald Trump reached a critical juncture on Wednesday as lawmakers began their first televised public hearings, marking a new phase that could determine the fate of his tumultuous presidency.
+WASHINGTON (Reuters) - The impeachment inquiry into U.S. President Donald Trump went public on Wednesday as lawmakers began their first televised public hearings, marking a new phase that could determine the fate of his tumultuous presidency.

 With a potential television audience of tens of millions looking on, Democratic Representative Adam Schiff, chairman of the House of Representatives Intelligence Committee, gaveled open the historic session in an ornate hearing room packed with journalists, lawmakers and members of the public.